 Pre-teen Jeliza-Rose's parents are hopeless drug addicts.
 When pa, rocker Noah, finds ma's OD'd, he fears to be charged with homicide and takes Jeliza along to his ma's place, in a desolate country region.
-With Noah passed out, the girl mentally transfers to a fantasy world she and her doll heads enter magically.
+With Noah dead in his chair, the girl mentally transfers to a fantasy world she and her doll heads enter magically.
 Jeliza's adventures also star the crazy locals, notably Dell, and Dell's grown but intellectually disabled brother Dickens.Written by

 The map of Jutland misspells the West Jutland harbor city of Esbjerg as Ebsjerg.
 See more »